sabitalfahad/Todo-app/README.md

 ## ✨ Features

 - ➕ Add new tasks
-- 🗑️ Remove tasks
+- ♻️ Edit tasks
-- ✅ Mark tasks as completed
+- ✅ Remove tasks after complte
 - 📂 Tasks saved automatically in a text file
 - 📅 Current date displayed in the UI
-- 🔄 Clear all tasks at once

 ---